 - OR -

 Al-Anon is a support group focusing on families affected by substance abuse.
-Here, mothers, fathers, sons, daughters, nieces, nephews, and cousins discuss their challenges with a loved one’s substance abuse.
+Mothers, fathers, sons, daughters, nieces, nephews, and cousins discuss their challenges with a loved one’s substance abuse.
 Like other 12-Step groups, Al-Anon members use spiritual themes to encourage acceptance and compassion.

-Lastly, Narc-Anon features family members of individuals who have become dependent on narcotics discuss and problem-solve in a group setting.
+Lastly, Narc-Anon sees family members of individuals who have become dependent on Narcotics discuss and problem-solve in a group setting.

 Our families are one of our most valuable support groups, even though the damage done by abusing harmful substances can be lasting.
-However, there is hope for both family members of individuals suffering substance abuse disorders, and for the individual abusing harmful chemicals themself.
-Both inpatient and outpatient facilities offer intervention with family members to express challenges with substance abuse.
+However, there is hope for both family members of individuals suffering from an SUD and for the individual abusing harmful chemicals.
 Select facilities may offer family therapy, incorporating innovative communication exercises, and relationship-strengthening activities led by licensed therapists.

-Know that it is never too late to fix broken relationships with the help of therapists and medical health professionals.
-Contact a devoted treatment provider today to receive tools to help restore your family life.
+Know that it is never too late to fix broken relationships with the help of licensed therapists and medical health professionals.
+Contact a treatment provider today to get started.